Lee Chamberlin: Early life

 Chamberlin was born in New York City.
-She was the daughter of Ida Roberta (née Small) and Brazilian author Bernando LaPallo (1901–2015)..
-LaPallo was deemed at one point to be the oldest living man in the United States, dying at age 114 in Tempe, Arizona in 2015.
+She was the daughter of Ida Roberta (née Small) and Brazilian author Bernando LaPallo.
+LaPallo was deemed at one point to be the oldest living man in the United States, dying at the claimed age of 114 in Tempe, Arizona, in 2015 although his case has since been disputed.

 Career

-Chamberlin began her career in 1968 in Slave Ship, a stage production based on the outline of LeRoi Jones later known as Amiri Baraka.
+It's little known that Lee Chamberlin's first forays on stage were with the Pearl Primus dance company in Harlem which appears to have been a rite of passage.
+Prior to her acting career, Lee Chamberlin had a successful career in France as a singer.
+She was signed to a small label Chez Impact and in 1966 several songs were released that included Tu Vivras Toujours written by (J. Claudric - E. Marnay), Reponds Moi!, J'ai Eu Si Peur, J'Aimerais Tant que Tu sois La and a spirited number Haïlilolilolilolaï (Sven Nilsson - E. Marnay).
+She performed at L'Olympia in Paris.
+Once back in the United States she did the jazz circuit touring in The Playboy Clubs nationwide but soon tired of living on the road and being away from her family.
+Her acting career on stage began playing a Yoruba priestess who jumps into the sea preferring to drown rather than be raped by the slavers on in the 1968 Slave Ship, production at the Brooklyn Academy of Music based on the outline of LeRoi Jones later known as Amiri Baraka.
 She appeared at The Orpheum Theatre in a musical production called Do Your Own Thing, based on Shakespeare's Twelfth Night, and in an off-Broadway production, The Believers.
-She played Cordelia opposite James Earl Jones's King Lear in 1974 in the Delacorte Theatre at the New York Shakespeare in the Park Festival.
+She played Cordelia opposite James Earl Jones's King Lear in 1973 in the Delacorte Theatre at the New York Shakespeare in the Park Festival.
+Frustrated with the narrow portrayals of African Americans in the arts she turned to writing and directing herself to change the narrative.
 She went on to win six AUDELCO Awards for Excellence in Black Theater on November 21, 1988, for her musical play Struttin’, performed at the Rosetta LeNoire AMAS Repertory Theater.
-She also appeared in the play Hospice produced at The Henry Street Settlement Theatre in Lower Manhattan.
+She also appeared in the play Hospice as part of the Womens Series for the 1983-4 Season produced at Woody King Jrs New Federal Theatre then located at The Henry Street Settlement Theatre in Lower Manhattan.

-Chamberlin wrote and acted in her one-woman play Objects in the Mirror are Closer than They Seem first as a reading in Miami, Florida, and later in 2010 as part of The Kitchen Theatre's Counter series in Ithaca, New York from February 10–14 in a sold-out run.
+Chamberlin wrote and acted in her one-woman play Objects in the Mirror are Closer than They Seem first as a reading in Miami, Florida, and later in 2010 as part of The Kitchen Theatre's Counter series in Ithaca, New York, from February 10–14 in a sold-out run.
 The play was directed by Rachel Lampert.
 Chamberlin founded a non-profit organization, Lee Chamberlin's Playwrights' Inn Project Inc., establishing it in France to nurture the work of African American playwrights.